Nursing Interview Questions and Answers

 - What is the next step in your career?

-These nursing interview questions and answers touch on the various themes an interviewer will want to cover.
-They also show examples of the types of questions you may be asked, including behavioral questions and storytelling questions.
+These common nursing interview questions and answers touch on the various themes an interviewer will want to cover.
+You’ll see examples of the types of questions you may be asked by the hiring manager, including behavioral questions and storytelling questions.
+Additionally, the nursing interview questions with answers can provide inspiration and guidance for your own responses.

 Question 1: When did you first know you wanted to be a nurse, and what about the career appealed to you?